KarlGW/azfunc/README.md

 After writing several Azure Functions with Custom handlers for Go I came to realize that the process of handling the incoming request payload from the Function host a tedious task (the overall structure and some content being escaped) and I found myself rewriting this request handling time and time again, every time with different ways and end result.

-For examples on how incoming and outgoing requests might look, look at the bottom of [triggers_test.go](triggers(triggers_test.go) and [bindings_test.go](bindings/bindings_test.go) respectively.

-The thought of this module awoke to address this and to create a uniform way to do it across my different and future projects.
+The idea of this module awoke to address this and to create a uniform way to do it across my current and future projects.

 ### HTTP only Functions